ondrahos/pipex/README.md

 ### Project Overview

-The pipex project at 42 School is designed to introduce students to Unix system calls and processes.
+The pipex project is designed to introduce students to Unix system calls and processes.
 It involves creating a program that mimics the functionality of the shell's pipe operator, allowing the redirection of input and output streams between multiple processes.

 ### Key Objectives